 - Add the vanilla extract to the mixture, and beat just to combine.

-- Scrape the mousse on top of the brownie in the springform pan and refrigerate for at least an hour before serving.
+- Assemble the cake: Scrape the mousse on top of the brownie in the springform pan and refrigerate for at least an hour before serving.

-- When ready to serve, pop open the springform pan (place one hand under the pan and let the rim of the pan fall around your arm).
+- When ready to serve, pop open the springform pan, placing one hand under the pan and let the rim of the pan fall around your arm.

-- Top cake with shaved chocolate and serve.
+- Top cake with shaved chocolate, serve, and enjoy!